-Emphasis is on survival shelter set up with a special focus on Pacific Northwest weather.
+Emphasis is on shelter setup with a special focus on Pacific Northwest weather

-Using hands-on application of natural insulation materials will also cover shelter basics using tarps, plastic, emergency foil blankets, and tents during lecture and field application.
+Using the hands-on application of naturally available materials for shelter construction, we also cover shelter basics using tarps, plastic, and emergency foil blankets, during lectures and field applications.

-Learning to build and make use of survival and emergency shelters in the outdoors is an enlightening and fun experience.
-Not unlike making forts in the woods as children; but with the added elements of shelter science and hands-on experience.
-And of course, our expert training to bring it all together for you.
+Building effective shelters is not unlike making forts in the woods as children, but we add the vital element of shelter science with hands-on experience.
+Our expert training brings it all together for you.

-- Driving directions, gear list, course forms, specific to your class are provided upon registration
+- Driving directions, gear list, start time, and forms specific to your class are provided upon registration

 - No smoking

-- No dogs or pets of any kind allowed on camp premises or in vehicles
+- No dogs or pets allowed on camp premises or in vehicles

 - Leave No Trace: pack it in and pack it out

-Not available on site.
-See area accommodations for Camping, Honeyman Memorial State Park, Lagoon Campground, Darlings Marina & RV Resort are the closest.
-Motel accommodations in and around Florence OR.
-97439, and Dune City.
+Welcome to Coast Camp!
+It is located approximately one hour's drive west of Eugene.
+Camping is not available on-site.
+Please see area accommodations for the closest camping including Honeyman Memorial State Park, Lagoon Campground, and Darlings Marina & RV Resort.
+There are hotel accommodations in and around Florence OR., 97439, and in Dune City.